Kritim Yantra

 @stop

-<div class="content-wrapper">
+<div class="card">

-<p>Welcome to the admin dashboard!</p>
+<p>Welcome to your admin dashboard!</p>

 </div>

-Generate a controller for the dashboard:
+Generate a controller to handle the dashboard route:

 php artisan make:controller Admin/DashboardController

-Edit app/Http/Controllers/Admin/DashboardController.php
+app/Http/Controllers/Admin/DashboardController.php

 namespace App\Http\Controllers\Admin;